Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 for $\mathcal{N}(\left|\psi\right\rangle )=\left|\psi\right\rangle /\sqrt{\left\langle \psi|\psi\right\rangle }$, $E^{h}=\left(\sum_{i=1}^{n_{h}}\left|h_{i}\right\rangle \left\langle h_{i}\right|_{A}+\sum\left|k_{i}\right\rangle \left\langle k_{i}\right|_{A}\right)\otimes\mathbb{I}_{M}$ with $U_{(2)}$'s non-trivial action restricted to $\text{span}\left\{ \{\left|g_{i}g_{i}\right\rangle _{AM}\},\{\left|h_{i}h_{i}\right\rangle _{AM}\}\right\} $, and $\left|k_{i}\right\rangle $ correspond to the points that are left unchanged in the transition.

 \end{definition}

-\begin{thm} Suppose for each transition of a TDPG, the TEF constraint (see \Defref{TEFconstraint}) can be satisfied.
-Then, there exists a WCF protocol that has the same TDPG (up to some repetition in frames\footnote{The new TDPG has some extra frames where nothing changes (from the point of view of the TDPG)}). \end{thm}
+\begin{theorem} Suppose for each transition of a TDPG, the TEF constraint (see \cref{def:TEFconstraint}) can be satisfied.
+Then, there exists a WCF protocol that has the same TDPG (up to some repetition in frames\footnote{The new TDPG has some extra frames where nothing changes (from the point of view of the TDPG)}). \end{theorem}